The nisclient shell script can be used to:

 Use the third synopsis (-u option) to initialize a NIS+ user.
 You must be logged in as the user on a NIS+ client machine in the domain where your NIS+ credentials have been created.
 Your administrator should have already created the NIS+ credential for your username using nisclient -c or nispopulate(1M).
 You will need the network password your administrator used to create the NIS+ credential for your username. nisclient will prompt you for this network password to decrypt your secret key and then for your login password to generate a new set of secret/public keys.

 Use the fourth synopsis (-r option) to restore the network service environment to whatever you were using before nisclient -i was executed.
-You must be logged in as root on the machine that is to be restored.
+You must be logged in as super-user on the machine that is to be restored.
 The restore will only work if the machine was initialized with nisclient -i because it uses the backup files created by the -i option.

 Reboot the machine after initializing a machine or restoring the network service.